 The Cynics rejected all types of conventions: marriage, manners, religion, housing, and even decency.
 The Sceptic philosophical school systematized old doubts: the senses caused troubles to most philosophers except some rare exceptions like Plato who simply denied the cognitive value of perception in favour of his world of ideas.
 On top of the scepticism of the senses, the Sceptics added moral and logical scepticism.
 Epicureanism claimed that life was about pursuing this world's pleasures.
 They only believed in the material world, a belief which attracted the opposition of the Stoics.
 Stoics said that everything that happens is due to divine providence, therefore, whatever misfortune occurs, a stoic will accept it without complaint.
 Stoics rejected Aristotle’s views on the relevance of bodily and material goods to human happiness.
 Achieving happiness, stoics said, is not important, what is actually important is to pursue happiness since the outcome of our attempt is not fully under our own control.

 While Rome was expanding, Greece started to decline.
 The western Mediterranean was left untouched by Alexander the Great.
 After the first and second Punic Wars (264-241 and 218-201 BCE), Rome neutralized Carthage and controlled Syracuse (the two leading city-states of the western Mediterranean), and continued its expansion by conquering the Macedonian monarchies during the second century BCE followed by Spain, France, and Britain.
 Paradoxically, despite its expansion and military superiority, Rome’s influence in the cultural life of Greece was not significant.
 On the contrary, the influence of Greece on Roman culture was deep and long-lasting.
 Roman gods were identified with the Olympian deities, Hellenic art, literature, architecture, philosophy and even the language captivated most educated Romans.
 Rome was superior to Greece in building roads, implementing social cohesion, creating effective systematic legal codes and military tactics.
-For the rest, they looked outside: Roman science, art and philosophy were a plagiarism of the Greeks.
+However, Roman science, art and philosophy were heavily influenced by the Greek tradition.

 Given this Roman admiration of all things Greek it is, therefore, no wonder that one of the most important Roman philosophers, Plotinus (204-270 CE), is the founder of Neo-Platonism.
 Plotinus lived during a time of political disaster in Rome.
 Roman rulers were placed and removed at will by the army in return for favours.
 German tribes from the north and Persians from the east profited from this scenario: the Roman army was more concerned with domestic political struggle rather than defending the borders and their ineptitude in defence was complete.
 Pestilence reduced the population, unsuccessful military campaigns increased expenditure and taxes while resources diminished and the entire Roman fiscal system crashed.
 The world showed few signs of hope during the time of Plotinus, which could explain why the ideal and eternal world of Platonic ideas was an appealing refuge.
 This shift of attention from the Real World to the Other World was also adopted by pagans and Christians alike whose philosophies revolved around the idea of an eternal and heavenly afterlife.
 The resemblances between Platonic and Christian thought are so strong that Christian theologians used many ideas of Plotinus to build their philosophy.